badlee/cockpit/modules/Backup/README.md

-# Cockpit Backup and Restore
+# Cockpit Backup

-This addon extends Cockpit CMS core functionality by providing a granular and flexible backup and restore mechanism.
+This addon extends Cockpit CMS core functionality by providing a granular and flexible backup mechanism.

 ## Installation

 1. Confirm that you have Cockpit CMS (Next branch) installed and working.
-2. Download zip and extract to 'your-cockpit-docroot/addons' (e.g. cockpitcms/addons/BackupAndRestore)
+2. Download zip and extract to 'your-cockpit-docroot/addons' (e.g. cockpitcms/addons/Backup)
-3. Access module settings (http://your-cockpit-site/backup-and-restore) and confirm that page loads.
+3. Access module settings (http://your-cockpit-site/backup) and confirm that page loads.

 ## Configuration

-The Backup and Restore operations are available to the super admin user, and they can be used by other users if they belong to a group with proper permissions.
+The Backup operations are available to the super admin user, and they can be used by other users if they belong to a group with proper permissions.
 The following permissions are defined:

   - manage.create → Can create and upload backups
   - manage.view → Can view and download backups